-The length of stay may be approximately anytime up to two weeks, depending on the extent of surgery and your general health.
+The length of stay will be approximately two weeks, depending on the extent of surgery and your general health.
 Please remember that this is just a guide and the care of each person will differ according to his or her needs.

-What is a partial or hemi-glossectomy?
+What is a Total Glossectomy?